tdaverse/tdaverse/README.md

 {ripserr} sidesteps these objects, but they can be performed using {TDA}.
 The idea for this package is to port different engines for computing and processing filtrations, analogously to [{parsnip}](https://github.com/tidymodels/parsnip).

-#### morphom ?

-[A variety of vectorizations for persistence data](http://arxiv.org/abs/2212.09703) have been proposed and validated, often to achieve stability properties.
-This package would consolidate them.

 #### tidyplex

 Analogous to [{tidygraph}](https://github.com/thomasp85/tidygraph), this package would provide a "tidy" API to print, summarize, annotate, and perhaps visualize simplicial complexes and filtrations.

-#### phoment ?

-This package would wrap the vectorizations of {morphom} into a set of preprocessing steps for use with [{recipes}](https://github.com/tidymodels/recipes).

 ## People